Tips for cleaning house while sick so you can get back to normal faster.

 I have a pretty strict routine for my family when it comes to illness, and I have to keep on top of it daily, sometimes it is for weeks at a time if the illness is spread out between family member and everyone gets ill one by one.

-But since getting sick is inevitable, and if you live in a winter wonderland like me, you’re going to want to adopt some of these cleaning habits during the season of the flu.
+But since getting sick is inevitable, and if you live in a winter wonderland like me, you’re going to want to adopt some of these cleaning habits during the season of the flu, even though it is certainly unpleasant to spend time cleaning house while sick.

 *This post contains affiliate links.
 Full disclosure here.